zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 So, making a good first impression is considered a good idea because people often keep their first impression and don’t change their minds, even though the person may act differently in the future.
 Ronny say s, “Then you’ll gradually win them over.”
 “To win someone over” is to persuade or  convince someone to like you, to have a good impression of you, a good opini on of you.
 The word “gradually” (gradually) means slowly, over a long p eriod of time.

  Ronny says, “Meeting my parents will be a cakewalk. ” The term “cakewalk” (cakewalk) – one word – means something that is ver y easy to do.
 He says his parents are nice people.
 “It’s not like you’ll be r unning the gauntlet meeting my nine brothers.”
-“To run the gauntlet” (gauntlet) he re means to experience a lot of problems, especially from a group of people, each o f whom may give you problems.
+“To run the gauntlet” (gauntlet) he re means to experience a lot of problems, especially from a group of people, each of whom may give you problems.
 We learned that Ronny has nine brothers, which is, of course, a very large family.
 I only have eight brothers, so I come  from a much smaller family than Ronny.

 Judy says, “You didn’t tell them” – meaning his bro thers – “I’d be meeting your parents tonight, did you?”
 Ronny says, “I may have mentioned it to Mark.
 Why?”
 Judy says, “What if they” – Ronny’s brothers – “dec ide to show up and ambush me.”
 “To show up” is a two-word phrasal verb that h ere means to appear, often unexpectedly, when people weren’t expecting you to be there.